Towards a possible solution to the Hubble tension with Horndeski gravity

-\acknowledgments BG acknowledges support from the DST-INSPIRE Faculty Fellowship grant No. DST/INSPIRE/04/2020/001534.
-RKJ acknowledges support from the Science and Engineering Research Board, Department of Science and Technology, Government of India, through the Core Research Grant No.~CRG/2018/002200.
-RKJ also acknowledges financial support from the new faculty seed start-up grant of the Indian Institute of Science, Bengaluru, India and the Infosys Foundation, Bengaluru, India through the Infosys Young Investigator Award.
-BG and YT thank Ruchika Kaushik and Farbod Hassani for clarifying some doubts, and Ujjwal Kumar Upadhyay for useful comments.
+BG would like to acknowledge financial support from the DST-INSPIRE Faculty Fellowship grant No. DST/INSPIRE/04/2020\\/ 001534.
+RKJ acknowledges support from the Science and Engineering Research Board, Department of Science and Technology, Government of India, through the Core Research Grant No.~CRG/2018/002200 and the MATRICS grant~MTR/2022/000821.
+RKJ also acknowledges financial support from the new faculty seed start-up grant of the Indian Institute of Science, Bengaluru, India, and the Infosys Foundation, Bengaluru, India through the Infosys Young Investigator Award.
+BG and YT thank Ujjwal Kumar Upadhyay for his useful comments.